julianh2o/reflowster.com/reflowsterresources/manual.markdown

 <img class="display_header" src="reflowmanual/go.png" />
 <b>Go</b>
 This will start the reflow process using the currently selected profile.
+Press the knob in while this is displaying to start the process and open the toaster oven when the status indicator turns blue and a tone is generated.

 <img class="display_header" src="reflowmanual/edit.png" />
 <b>Edit Profile</b>